genevate/style_guides/programming/basic.md

 # Basic Programming Styles

+## Sandi Metz' Rules

+0. Classes must not be more than one hundred lines of code.
+0. Methods must not be more than five lines of code.
+0. Methods must not accept more than four parameters (this includes hash options).
+0. Controllers must instantiate only one object.
+Therefore, views can only know about a single instance variable and should only send messages to that object.

 ## Bare Words

 * Bare words are lowercase words with no special modifier in front of them.
 Example: